 - reappearance of some energy as mass in a Planck core breach (SMBH jet) event

 - shielding of interior dipole energy in a Noether engine.

-The science is not going to be easy, but at least it is all a lot more logical.
+Nature is not easy, but at least it is a lot more logical.

 J Mark Morris : San Diego : California